The solution path of the generalized lasso: Connection to LARS. Connection to LARS

-\begin{lemma}[\textbf{Equivalence to LARS}] Suppose that $\rank(X)=p$ and consider using Algorithm \ref{alg:d} to compute an approximate lasso path in the following way: we use $\ty=XX^+y, \; \tD=X^+$ in place of $y,D$, and we ignore Step 3 (that is, set $l_{k+1}=0$).
-Let $\tu_\lambda$ denote the corresponding dual path, and define a primal path $\tbeta_\lambda$ according to \eqref{eq:tbeta}.
+\begin{lemma}[(Equivalence to LARS)] Suppose that $\operatorname{rank}(X)=p$ and consider using Algorithm \ref{alg:d} to compute an approximate lasso path in the following way: we use $\ty=XX^+y$, $\tD=X^+$ in place of $y,D$, and we ignore Step 3 (i.e., set $l_{k+1}=0$).
+Let $\tu_\lambda$ denote the corresponding dual path, and define a primal path $\tbeta_\lambda$ according to~\eqref{eq:tbeta}.
 Then $\tbeta_\lambda$ is exactly the LARS path. \end{lemma}

-\begin{proof} First define the residual $r_\lambda=y-X\tbeta_\lambda$.
-Notice that by rearranging \eqref{eq:tbeta}, we get $\tu_\lambda = X\T r_\lambda$.
-Therefore, the coordinates of the dual path are equal to the correlations (inner products) of the columns of $X$ with the current residual.
-Hence we have a procedure that: \begin{itemize} \item moves in a direction so that the absolute correlation with the current residual is constant within $\cB$ (and maximal among all variables) for all $\lambda$; \item adds variables to $\cB$ once their absolute correlation with the residual matches that realized in $\cB$. \end{itemize} This almost proves that $\tbeta_\lambda$ is the LARS path, with $\cB$ being the ``active set'' in LARS terminology.
+\begin{pf} First, define the residual $r_\lambda=y-X\tbeta_\lambda$.
+Notice that by rearranging~\eqref{eq:tbeta}, we get $\tu_\lambda= X\T r_\lambda$.
+Therefore, the coordinates of the dual path are equal to the inner products of the columns of $X$ with the current residual.
+This is the same as the correlations of the columns with the current residual, provided we center and scale $X$ appropriately.
+Hence, we have a procedure that: \begin{itemize} \item moves in a direction so that the absolute correlation with the current residual is constant within $\cB$ (and maximal among all variables) for all $\lambda$; \item adds variables to $\cB$ once their absolute correlation with the residual matches that realized in $\cB$.\vadjust{\goodbreak} \end{itemize} This almost proves that $\tbeta_\lambda$ is the LARS path, with $\cB$ being the ``active set'' in LARS terminology.
 What remains to be shown is that the variables not in $\cB$ are all assigned zero coefficients.
-But, recalling that $D=I$, the same arguments given in Section \ref{sec:dprops} and Section \ref{sec:xfull} apply here to give that $\tbeta_\lambda \in \nul(I_{-\cB})$ (really, $\tu_\lambda$ still solves a sequence of least squares problems, and the only difference between $\tu_\lambda$ and $\hu_\lambda$ is in how we construct $\cB$).
-This means that $\tbeta_{\lambda,-\cB}=0$, as desired. \end{proof}
+But, recalling that $D=I$, the same arguments given in Section \ref{sec:dprops} and Section~\ref{sec:xfull} apply here to give that $\tbeta_\lambda\in\operatorname{null}(I_{-\cB})$ (really, $\tu_\lambda$ still solves a sequence of least squares problems, and the only difference between $\tu_\lambda$ and $\hu_\lambda$ is in how we construct $\cB$).
+This means that $\tbeta_{\lambda,-\cB}=0$, as desired. \end{pf}